barisdinc/MicroBeacon/README.md

 Project is developed for TAMSAT/AMSAT-TR the Turkish Amateur Satellite Research organisation.
 Original work started by Kadir using the LPC/ARM architecture and ADF7012.

+Another project will start for ANTRAK (http://www.antrak.org.tr) which will be a pocket APRS transmitter (modem+transmitter) on a single micro boards..